gdugas/etcparse/README.md

     var3 = value3;

-First, you need to specify a formatter, which will clean and format your config file content:

-    formatter = etcparse.Formatter()

-Then, you just call your parser, which return the Fieldset associated to you config file content:
+You just need to call your parser, which return the Fieldset associated to you config file content:

     parser = etcparse.Parser()
     fieldset = parser.parse(conf)